-What subjects did you take in school and how have these influenced your career path?
+What subjects did you take in school and did they influence your career path?

 What is your education to date?

-What aspects of your education have been most important for your job?
+What aspects of your education have proven most important for your job?

-What kind of work experience would provide a good background for your kind of work?
+What kinds of work experience would provide a good background for this position?

 You would need to have a degree in science and a PhD in your area of expertise.

 After that, it’s about working with the best people in the leading labs… then, you have to get money (from industry or the science funders) to start your own research group.